Sports Nutrition Deep Dive From Maddie Hays, MSN, CN

 If you’re looking for a small, attainable step you can take to start achieving a healthier lifestyle, reading food labels is that step!
 Unfortunately, no one knows this better than the various food industries vying for your business, and they will often resort to misleading tactics in order to pedal potentially less than reputable products.
 It is important to possess the knowledge that will enable you to make choices that will benefit your life without fear of being misled, and consulting with a nutritionist is a great first step in learning your best defense.
 With that in mind, here are some essentials to think about the next time you are grocery shopping.

 One commonly overlooked aspect of immune function resides in a very unglamorous part of our bodies: our guts.
 Our gut bacteria modulates our immune function and does a lot of the heavy lifting when it comes to defending us against parasites, bacteria, and yes, even viruses.
-Let’s take a look at how Lisa Ackerman, MS, CNS works with clients suffering from gut issues, and how that is directly linked to your immune system:
+Let’s take a look at how we work with clients suffering from gut issues, and how that is directly linked to your immune system: